How to Remove Background from GIF — Step-by-Step Guide

 | Accurate edges on complex backgrounds | Cheaper tools only handle solid-color backgrounds well |

-A free online GIF background remover that checks all of these boxes is rare.
+A free online tool that checks all of these boxes is rare.
 Most tools compromise on at least one — they watermark the output, cap free usage, or silently degrade quality on complex frames.
 The ones that do deliver clean results without watermarks tend to require an account or paid subscription after the first few downloads.

 The tool we built at AdWorker exists because we ran into exactly these frustrations ourselves — needing to remove a white background from a product GIF, finding that most tools rejected the file or ruined the animation, and realizing that the few tools that did work were either expensive or placed a giant watermark on the output.
 You can remove background from animated gif files on this page for free, with no watermark and no account — because that is what a useful tool should do.